basecamp/bcx-api/sections/projects.md

 }
 ```

 This will return `201 Created`, with the location of the new project in the `Location` header along with the current JSON representation of the project if the creation was a success.
 See the **Get project** endpoint for more info.
-If the user does not have access to create new projects or the account has reached the project limit, you'll see `403 Forbidden`.
+If the user does not have access to create new projects you'll see `403 Forbidden`.
+If the account has reached the project limit you'll see a `507 Insufficient Storage`.

 Create project from template
 ----------------------------